nicolastsypin/nicolastsypin/README.md

 ## Hello! 😁

-My name is Nicolas Tsypin and I am a third-year student at the **University of Notre Dame.** ☘️ Originally from Florida, I am now studying **Economics** with minors in **Data Science** and **Constitutional Studies.** With this blend of knowledge, I want to use quantitative skills and analysis to help others and solve big social problems.
+My name is Nicolas Tsypin, and I am a senior at the **University of Notre Dame.** ☘️ Originally from Florida, I am now studying **Economics** with minors in **Data Science** and **Constitutional Studies.** With this blend of knowledge, I want to use quantitative skills and analysis to help others and solve big social problems.
 I am a lifelong learner and love playing soccer, solving crosswords, and beating my roommates in video games.

 <img src="https://admissions.nd.edu/assets/328579/850x478/campus_aerial.jpg" width="400" height="200">